avstudnitz/AvS_FastSimpleImport/README.markdown

-# FastSimpleImport
+## FastSimpleImport - Array Adapter for Magento ImportExport

-## Import products and customers into Magento, using the new fast ImportExport core module.
+*Import products and customers into Magento, using the new fast ImportExport core module.*

 This module allows to import from arrays and thus using any import source, while the Magento module only imports from files.
 ImportExport exists since Magento 1.5 CE / 1.10 EE, image import since 1.6 CE / 1.11 EE.
 Thus, this module needs at least one of those versions.

-## Basic Usage
+*Basic Usage*

 Call it like this:
 ```php